 6. Let your registrants know

 Don’t forget to let your current registrants know of the changes.
 Send out an email updating them on the new format.
 If possible, go ahead and re-register all your current guests so they have access to the virtual event.
 Also, give your sales and accounts team some messaging around the change so they can keep their contacts informed.

 7. Expand your target audience

 Hosting regional events can limit your target audience.
-Now that you’re going virtual, can you expand your invite list?
-This is also an opportunity to reach out to anyone who could not attend the in-person event and see if the virtual event works better for their schedule.
+Now that you’re going virtual, can think about expanding your invite list.
+This is also an opportunity to reach out to anyone who couldn't attend the in-person event and see if the virtual event works better for their schedule.

 8. Convert the content